-Following screenshot will show you the data inside the local folder.
-Our task is to Copy all the existing files from the File System Folder to FTP Server’s Root directory.
+The following screenshot will show you the data inside the local folder.
+Our SSIS FTP task is to send multiple files (all the existing files) from the File System Folder to FTP Server’s Root directory.

 SSIS FTP Task Send Multiple Files

-In order to send multiple files from local computer to FTP Server, First Drag and drop the Foreach Loop Container into the Control Flow region as shown below
+To send multiple files from the local computer to FTP Server, First Drag and drop the Foreach Loop Container into the Control Flow region

-Double click on it will open the Foreach Loop Editor to configure it.
-Before we step into the remaining properties, we have to understand the Enumerator property.
-From the below screenshot you can observe that, we are selecting Foreach File Enumerator because we want to loop over the files present in our file system.
+Double-click on it will open the Foreach Loop Editor to configure it.
+From the below screenshot, you can observe that we are selecting Foreach File Enumerator because we want to loop over the files present in our file system.

-Next, Click on the Browse button to select the folder name from our file system.
-From the below screenshot you can observe that, we are selecting FILE SYSTEM TASK – COPY FILES folder in our E Drive.
-Click OK button to select it.
+Next, click on the Browse button to select the folder name from our file system.
+From the below screenshot, see that we are choosing the FILE SYSTEM TASK – COPY FILES folder in our E Drive.
+Click the OK button to select it.

 Next, we have to store the file names in a variable so that we can use them in our FTP Task.
-In order to do that, go to Variable Mappings section and select the user variable (if any) or create new variable as shown below
+To do that, go to the Variable Mappings section and select the user variable (if any) or create a new variable

-Once you click on the <New Variable..>, Add Variable window will be opened to create new variable.
-In this example, we require variable to store the File name and its extension for example, cache.xml so we are creating string variable and assigned the name as Var_FileNames.
-Click OK to finish creating string variable.
+Once you click on the <New Variable..>, the Add Variable window will open to create a new variable.
+In this example, we require variables to store the File name and its extension, for instance, cache.xml.
+So, we are creating a string variable and assigning the name as Var_FileNames.
+Click OK to finish creating a string variable.

-Now select the created variable and assign it to index 0 as we shown in below screenshot.
-Once you are done, Click OK to finish configuring the Foreach Loop Container.
+Now select the created variable and assign it to index 0.
+Once you complete, Click OK to finish configuring the Foreach Loop Container.

-Double click on it will open the FTP Task Editor to configure it.
-Please change the task name according to your requirements and provide the valid description.
+Double-click on it will open the FTP Task Editor to configure it.
+Please change the task name according to your requirements and provide a valid description.

 Within the Connection section, We have a property called FTPConnection.
-By clicking on the drop down arrow will show you the already created FTP Connections (If any) or please click on the <New Connection..> option to create one.
-In this example, We are using the already created Connection (FTP Connection Manager) as shown below.
-Please refer SSIS FTP Connection Manager article to understand the connection settings
+Clicking on the drop-down arrow, will show the already created FTP Connections (If any), or please click on the <New Connection..> option to create one.
+In this example, We are using the already created Connection (FTP Connection Manager).
+Please refer FTP Connection Manager article to know the connection settings

 Please click on the File Transfer tab to configure the FTP operations.
-Following screenshot will show you the available properties in this tab.
+The following screenshot will show you the available properties in this tab.

-In our previous step we used the Foreach Loop Container to loop over the files and stored the File names with extension in a variable called Var_FileNames.
-So, we are setting the IsLocalPathVariable to True and selecting the User:Var_FileNames variable as LocalVariable as shown in below screenshot.
+In our previous step, we used the Foreach Loop Container to loop over the files and stored the File names with an extension in a variable called Var_FileNames.
+So, we are setting the IsLocalPathVariable to True and selecting the User:Var_FileNames variable as LocalVariable.

-For the time being we are declaring the Remote path manually but in real-time, we recommend using variables.
-Please click on the browse (…) button besides this option to open the remote directory.
+For the time being, we are declaring the Remote path manually, but in real-time, we recommend using variables.
+Please click on the browse (…) button beside this option to open the remote directory.

-Currently we don’t have any sub folders in our FTP Server so, we are selecting the root directory / as the location.
-Next we are setting the OverwriteDetination property to true.
-It means SSIS FTP Task will overwrite any existing files (cache.xml and Remove Double Quotes in Excel Sheet using SSIS 1.jpg) in the FTP Server.
+Currently, we don’t have any subfolders in our FTP Server.
+So, we selected the root directory / as the location and set the OverwriteDetination property to true.
+It means the SSIS FTP Task will overwrite any existing files (cache.xml and Remove Double Quotes in Excel Sheet using 1.jpg) in the FTP Server.

-Well, We successfully Copied the files present inside the File System Folder to FTP Server’s Root directory.
+Well, We successfully send the files present inside the File System Folder to FTP Server’s Root directory.